Home Foreclosure Attorney Las Vegas Nevada

 Chapter 13 Bankruptcy & Foreclosure

 If you are behind on your payments and you do not have the ability to pay your mortgage arrears (past due home loan payments) immediately, we can help.
-We can file for Chapter 13 Bankruptcy on your behalf and create a three to five year plan to pay your mortgage arrears gradually over time.
+We can file for Chapter 13 Bankruptcy in Las Vegas on your behalf and create a three to five year plan to pay your mortgage arrears gradually over time.
 With a Chapter 13 Bankruptcy, you pay no interest on your arrears.
 We can use a Chapter 13 Bankruptcy to eliminate your 2nd and 3rd mortgages.

 If your home or rental property is too far underwater, eliminating the mortgage debt in Bankruptcy may be your best option.
 This is especially true when there are other debt problems that make filing for Bankruptcy the obvious choice.